writeinstar/CRT_training_script/exercise-4-setup-sf-trail/README.md

-# Welcome to Exercise 4 - Salesforce Trial Org.
+# Exercise 4 - Salesforce Trial Org.
 Setup!

 Welcome to **Exercise 4**.
 Let's create a **Salesforce Trial Org.**!
 Which will be our system under tests, used for our exercises throughout this training.